ciscoheat/mithril-hx/README.md

 class TodoModule implements Module<TodoModule>
 {
     public function new() {
-        ...
     }

     public function controller() {
-        ...
     }

     // The argument to view() will be "this" in a Module, so you don't
     // have to specify it unless you want to use it explicitly. public function view() {
-        ...
+        m("h1", "Hello world!");
     }

     // Finally, here's how to start everything: